 Install ductless mini-splits.

 Nobody loves coming home to an overheated house on those hot summer days.
 Luckily, even if you don’t have existing ductwork, you can easily make your home cooler by installing ductless mini-splits to keep your space a pleasant temperature all year long, says Elizabeth Bain, a real estate agent with Commonwealth Standard Realty Co., in Boston.

 Upgrade your closet storage space.

-A little storage goes a long way when it comes to making your home more valuable.
+A little closet storage goes a long way when it comes to increasing your home’s worth.
+And fortunately, you don’t need to spend thousands to add major value.
 “Add shelving or two rows of hangers to small closets to make it feel custom and add storage space,” suggests Bain.

 Add some gray tones.

-In addition to those fresh whites and bright colors in your bathroom, a gray bedroom could be the key to making your home a more valuable property.
+In addition to those blues in your bathroom and those taupe living room walls, a gray bedroom could be the key to making your home a more valuable property.
 “Gray is the hot color right now,” says Bain.

 Replace your bathroom basics.

 While it may seem strange, a new toilet could actually be the very thing that upgrades your bathroom enough to make it a more valuable and desirable space.
-“Replace the toilet for a more efficient and modern look,” suggests Nancy Wallace-Laabs, a licensed real estate broker with KBN Homes, LLC.
+If you want to see your home’s sale price soar, “Replace the toilet for a more efficient and modern look,” suggests Nancy Wallace-Laabs, a licensed real estate broker with KBN Homes, LLC.